kubevault/prometheus-exporter/docs/concepts/policy-crds/vaultpolicy.md

 ## What is VaultPolicy

-A `VaultPolicy` is a Kubernetes `CustomResourceDefinition`(CRD) which represents Vault server [policies](https://www.vaultproject.io/docs/concepts/policies.html) information in a Kubernetes native way.
+A `VaultPolicy` is a Kubernetes `CustomResourceDefinition`(CRD) which represents Vault server [policies](https://www.vaultproject.io/docs/concepts/policies.html) in a Kubernetes native way.

 When a `VaultPolicy` is created, the KubeVault operator will create a policy in the associated Vault server according to specification.
 If the `VaultPolicy` CRD is deleted, the respective policy will also be deleted from the Vault server.